-Founded in 2007, Sirnaomics' mission is to become a fully integrated international biopharmaceutical company, leveraging our deep experience in RNA therapeutics and novel delivery platform technologies.
-Capitalizing on our dual proprietary delivery platforms - PNP and GalAheadTM, we have built an enriched clinical pipeline initially focused on therapeutics for oncology and fibrosis, and expanding to anticoagulant therapies, cardiometabolic disease, complement-mediated diseases, medical aesthetics, and viral infections.
+Founded in 2007, Sirnaomics is dedicated to becoming a fully integrated international biopharmaceutical company, leveraging our extensive expertise in RNA therapeutics and innovative delivery platform technologies.
+Utilizing our dual proprietary delivery platforms - PNP and GalAheadTM - we have developed a comprehensive clinical pipeline initially focused on oncology and fibrosis, and expanding to include anticoagulant therapies, cardiometabolic diseases, complement-mediated diseases, medical aesthetics, and viral infections.